Child Sense provides therapy services for children and adolescents and is based in the Inner West of Sydney.

 Aaron is coauthor of SERVAM an approach for families who have a child who has autism.
 This approach has been approved by the federal government as an approach based on emerging and current evidence.
 He supervises occupational therapists in the practice and is involved in promoting professional development of all the therapists in the practice

-BAppSc (Occupational Therapy, Honours); The SOS Approach to Feeding; “Listening with the Whole Body” (Therapeutic Listening®), ProACTive Facilitator Training: ACT for Children and Young people with Anxiety by Westmead Children’s Hospital; Occupational Therapy and Autism: The Occupational Therapy Role in Diagnosis, Intervention and Integration/Inclusion; “Traffic Jam in my Brain: A Sensory Processing Approach to Challenges Associated with Autism, ADHD, Learning and Behavioural Differences”; “Learning to Conquer the Wees and Poos: Behavioural Management of Constipation/Soiling and Urinary Incontinence in Children” ; “Getting it Write - The Occupational Therapy Role in Assessment & Intervention of Handwriting for Primary School Children”
+BAppSc (Occupational Therapy, Honours); University of Southern California Chan: Theoretical Foundations of Sensory Integration; The SOS Approach to Feeding; “Listening with the Whole Body” (Therapeutic Listening®), ProACTive Facilitator Training: ACT for Children and Young people with Anxiety by Westmead Children’s Hospital; Occupational Therapy and Autism: The Occupational Therapy Role in Diagnosis, Intervention and Integration/Inclusion; “Traffic Jam in my Brain: A Sensory Processing Approach to Challenges Associated with Autism, ADHD, Learning and Behavioural Differences”; “Learning to Conquer the Wees and Poos: Behavioural Management of Constipation/Soiling and Urinary Incontinence in Children” ; “Getting it Write – The Occupational Therapy Role in Assessment & Intervention of Handwriting for Primary School Children”

-Ali joined the Child Sense team in July 2015 and quickly became an intrinsic part of the service.
+Ali has been with Child Sense since 2015 and is an integral part of the service.
 Having had an interest in paediatrics throughout her degree, Ali worked as an ABA therapist while studying and has since held paediatric positions giving her experience with children with both physical and developmental disabilities.
 Ali is a passionate therapist who takes a family centred approach to intervention.
 She is committed to continued professional development, regularly reflecting on her practice and seeking out development opportunities to further enhance her skills.

-Brianna joined the Child Sense Team in 2017 having worked in school settings with mainstream children and children with behavioural concerns.
+Brianna has worked in school settings with mainstream children and children with behavioural concerns.
 Brianna has developed great practical strategies for schools and teachers.
 She has a passion for sensory integration and social and emotional development.
 Brianna loves working with children and has a commitment to providing high quality services for families.

 Bachelor in Psychotherapy & Counselling, Masters in Relational Therapy and Sexual Health and a Grad Certificate in Higher Education